MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 1. On the **Custom deployment** blade, click **Edit template**.

     >**Note**: Disregard the message stating **The resource group is in a location that is not supported by one or more resources in the template.
-Please choose a different resource group**.
-This is expected and can be ignored in this case.
+This is expected igonore the error message and click on Purchase - it will work.

 1. On the **Edit template** blade, in the section displaying the content of the template, insert the following code starting with line **20** (directly underneath the `"resources": [` line):